BrandArrowLeftBack to Insights

 TransitionZero previously calculated it would cost $37 billion to buy out or renegotiate power purchase agreements (PPAs) financing Indonesia’s existing coal fleet (see Financing Indonesia's coal phase-out: Coal Asset Transition Tool).
 When the $20 billion Just Energy Transition Partnership (JETP) for Indonesia was unveiled at the G20 in November last year, TransitionZero’s analysis revealed that this budget could close more than half (21.7 GW) of the country’s coal capacity up to ten years early by targeting the least profitable plants first (see Indonesia’s coal retirement conundrum).

 The questions that arose from that analysis were: what is the most cost-effective way of replacing lost coal capacity while ensuring adequate reserve margins?
 And how would these interventions impact the cost of operating the system?
-Answering these questions required a high-resolution system model: FEO.
-The findings from the first FEO model runs are the subject of this Insights blog.
+Answering these questions required a high-resolution system model.
+The findings from our first runs are the subject of this article.

 Setting the scene

 The Early Coal Retirement scenario removes 21.7 GW of coal capacity up to 10 years early.
 The plants were ranked by long-term profitability using asset-level data from TransitionZero’s Coal Asset Transition (CAT) tool.
-This is one of five early coal retirement scenarios explored in previous analysis, which concluded that closing the least profitable assets first would deliver the greatest capacity ‘bang’ from Indonesia’s $20 billion Just Energy Transition Partnership (JETP).
-(Read more in Indonesia’s coal retirement conundrum).
-[2]
+This is one of five early coal retirement scenarios explored in previous analysis, which concluded that closing the least profitable assets first would deliver the greatest capacity ‘bang’ from Indonesia’s $20 billion Just Energy Transition Partnership (JETP)².
+Read more in Indonesia’s coal retirement conundrum.

 Getting paid to cut carbon